 They discovered that the Great One’s blood had healing properties, capable of curing practically everything.
 Diseases, broken bones, and possibly prevent death.
 A group known as the Healing Church was formed and through clinics and research, they began administering blood and blood infused drugs to the people.
 Gaining the people's trust and making them believe the cosmic gods they worship.
 The beings who gave them the sacred blood.
 They tried to play God, an act that usually leads to corruption.
 In real life people will do anything to gain what they want, whether it’s for themselves or to help others.
 Find the cure to cancer, become the richest man in the world, those goals sound great but are they worth achieving?
 Maintaining status has been a recurring theme in the Souls series as once faithful heroes are driven mad with power.

 Things go downhill when it turns out that the Old One’s blood started turning the inhabitants of Yharnam into beasts.
 They scour the streets and attack anyone on sight.
 To counter these beats groups of specialized Hunters were formed, which led to the formation of the Hunter’s Dream.
 The Hunters have eternal devotion to the Dream and they can't die as long as they are connected to it.
 This doesn't mean the Hunters are perfect beings.
 Some hunters realize the beasts of Yharnam were once civilians and quit hunting them like Djura.
 Encountering him will plead to the player.
 Telling them they too will face the hunt if they continue mindlessly killing with pleasure. it's a moment that works extremely well, because it makes us consider if what we are doing is right.
 We're hired to kill monsters, but trapped within them are tortured human souls.
 Constantly in pain and only fighting you because they want to defend themselves.
 Who is the prey in this scenario?
-Bloodborne may not have any moral choice or questioning, but it effectively gets the player to rethink how they approach killing in video games without falling victim to ludo-narrative dissonance and hurting the overall plot.
+Bloodborne may not have any moral choice or questioning, but it effectively gets the player to rethink how they approach killing in games without falling victim to ludo-narrative dissonance and hurting the plot.

 Other hunters are driven mad by the blood driven hunt and begin to lose themselves.
 Father Gascoigne, the first major boss, being the best example.
 He's an old man who wanted to protect his family so he took some of the Old Blood, but slowly realizes he will one day lose all of them.
 Transforming into a mindless beast hunter who hacks away at dead beast.
 Even the oldest and wisest hunters fear their past and remain trapped in a personal hell, an eternal nightmare.
 The Hunter's Nightmare which is home of the warriors of the past.
 Then there are hunters who have problems outside the hunt.
 One hunter in particular is Eileen the Hunter of Hunters, because she realizes that hunters can use their powers to actually harm others, so she goes out of her way to track them down.
 Soon the player learns that the reason why the Healing Church didn’t stop administering blood was because of their pursuit of knowledge.
 To push what they discover even if there are risky factors.
 Knowledge is a powerful gift, but it can have terrible effects if we mess with information beyond our comprehension.
 Insight on the world can lead to discovery of things horrifying to casual eyes.
-People will try to expose it, and others will find ways to manipulate it even more.
-Power and balance will topple over.
-Freedom and discovery can knock over the peace we try to maintain.
+People will try to expose it, and others will find ways to manipulate it.
+Power and balance will fall apart.
+Freedom and discovery can destroy peace we try to maintain.

 Aggression Over Defense